You want smart political talk without the meltdowns?

 You know, you think of something as simple and as fundamental.

-He's importing he imported a million barrels of oil from Iran last year.
+He's importing, he imported a million barrels of oil from Iran last year.

-We hadn't done that since 1991, up till recently importing you know all this energy from Russia, uh, begging OPEC to increase production, trying to do an Iranian deals that would include importing more oil and making the mullahs rich again,
+Up till recently, importing all this energy from Russia, begging OPEC to increase production, trying to do an Iranian deal that would include importing more oil and making the Mullahs rich again, sending an emissary or group of emissaries, a group of people to Venezuela to talk to that murdering dictator thug.

 Exactly.

-And the truth is, any time you go from one dictator to another dictator, you are not protecting our national security.
+And the truth is, anytime you go from one dictator to another dictator, you are not protecting our national security.

 We all know now more than ever before that energy independence is indeed a part of our national security apparatus.